freignat91/mlearning/README.md

 Use the virtual ant context to train the networks, train the networks permanently using what the ants see and the consequences of theirs actions.

-version 0.0.1: Ants should be able to spread the virtual space in order to cover all the available space witout having contact between them.
+version 0.0.1: Ants are able to spread the virtual space in order to cover all the available space without having contact between them.
 The ants avoid each other

 version 0.0.2: Foods will appear in the space, ants should be able to get them and bring back them to the nest, letting a pheromone path